-- The surety bond will be open-ended or, if written for a specified term, such as 5 years, will be renewed automatically unless 90 days or more prior to the renewal date, the issuer notifies the NRC, the trust to which the surety is payable, and the applicant of its intention not to renew.
-The surety bond will also provide that the full face amounts are paid to the beneficiary automatically prior to the expiration without proof of forfeiture if the applicant fails to provide a replacement acceptable to the NRC within 30 days after receipt of notification of cancellation; - The surety bond will be payable to a standby trust established for decommissioning costs.
-The trustee and trust will be ones acceptable to the NRC.
-For instance, the trustee may be an appropriate State or Federal government agency or an entity which has the authority to act as a trustee and whose trust operations are regulated and examined by a Federal or State agency; and - The surety bond and standby trust will remain in effect until the NRC has terminated the license.
+- The surety bond will be open-ended or, if written for a specified term, such as 5 years, will be renewed automatically unless 90 days or more before the renewal date, the issuer notifies NRC, the trust to which the surety is payable, and the applicant of its intention not to renew.
+The surety bond will also provide that the full face amounts are paid to the beneficiary automatically before the expiration without proof of forfeiture if the applicant fails to provide a replacement acceptable to NRC within 30 days after receipt of notification of cancellation; - The surety bond will be payable to a standby trust established for decommissioning costs.
+The trustee and trust will be ones acceptable to NRC.
+For instance, the trustee may be an appropriate State or Federal government agency or an entity which has the authority to act as a trustee and whose trust operations are regulated and examined by a Federal or State agency; and - The surety bond and standby trust will remain in effect until NRC has terminated the license.

-Because final executed copies of the financial assurance mechanism will not be provided to NRC until prior to receipt of licensed material, the NRC staff is imposing the following license condition:
+Because final executed copies of the financial assurance mechanism will not be provided to NRC until prior to receipt of licensed material, NRC staff is imposing the following license condition:

 The licensee shall provide final copies of the proposed financial assurance instruments to NRC for review at least six months prior to the planned date for obtaining licensed material, and provide to NRC final executed copies of the reviewed financial assurance instruments prior to the receipt of licensed material.
 The amount of the financial assurance instrument shall be updated to current year dollars and include any applicable changes to the decommissioning cost estimate.
-The decommissioning cost estimate shall include an update to the U.S. Department of Energy (DOE) depleted uranium disposition cost estimate.
+The decommissioning cost estimate shall include an update to USEC's Analysis of Depleted Uranium Disposal Costs for the ACP.
+To develop this update, USEC shall coordinate with DOE to determine necessary changes to the DOE contractor's depleted uranium cost estimate utilized as input to the USEC specific analysis.

 In accordance with 10 CFR 30.35(e), 10 CFR 40.36(d), and 10 CFR 70.25(e), the applicant will update the decommissioning cost estimate for the facility and the associated funding levels over the life of the facility.
 These updates will take into account changes resulting from inflation or site-specific factors, such as changes in facility conditions or expected decommissioning procedures.
 These funding level updates will also address anticipated operation of additional separations building modules and accumulated tails.
 The applicant committed to providing such updates annually on a forward-looking incremental basis.
 In addition, as discussed in Sections 1.2.5 and 10.10.4 of the LA (USEC, 2006c), the applicant requested an exemption from the 10 CFR 40.36 and 10 CFR 70.25 decommissioning funding requirements to allow incremental funding for decommissioning based on the expected number of centrifuges to be built and installed and on the expected amount of depleted uranium tails to be generated annually in a forward-looking manner.
-As discussed in Section 10.10.4 of the LA (USEC, 2006c), the applicant stated that it would initially provide funding for the projected cost of facility decontamination and decommissioning, assuming operation at full capacity, except for the following:
+As discussed in Section 10.10.4 of the LA (USEC, 2006c), the applicant stated that, up to the time of full capacity operation, it would initially provide funding for the projected cost of facility decontamination and decommissioning, assuming operation at full capacity, except for the following:

 - 1. Decontamination and removal of the centrifuges are incrementally funded on an annual forward-looking basis; and - 2.
-The UF6 tails are funded as they are generated on an annually forward-looking basis.
+The $UF_6$ tails are funded as they are generated on an annually forward-looking basis.